idibau/cs2bim/README.md

 - attributes: All attributes that are set on the objects.
 - properties: Any number of property definitions that are exported as IFC properties/property sets.
 - group_columns: Any number of IFC group assignments.
-- spatial_structure: The IFC spatial structure, that appends all objects of the feature class.
+- spatial_structure: The IFC spatial structure, to which all objects of the feature class are appended.
 - colour_definition: An IFC colour definition

 ### SQL